Clive Barker: Film work

 Barker wrote the screenplays for Underworld (1985) and Rawhead Rex (1986), both directed by George Pavlou.
 Displeased by how his material was handled, he moved to directing with Hellraiser (1987), based on his novella The Hellbound Heart.
 After his film Nightbreed (1990) flopped, Barker returned to write and direct Lord of Illusions (1995).
 The short story "The Forbidden", from Barker's Books of Blood, provided the basis for the 1992 film Candyman and its three sequels.
 He had been working on a series of film adaptations of his The Abarat Quintet books under The Walt Disney Company's management, but due to creative differences, the project was cancelled.

 He served as an executive producer for the 1998 film Gods and Monsters, a semi-fictional tale of Frankenstein director James Whale's later years, which won an Academy Award for Best Adapted Screenplay.
 Barker said of his interest in the project: "Whale was gay, I'm gay; Whale was English, I'm English…Whale made some horror movies, and I've made some horror movies.
 It seemed as if I should be helping to tell this story."
 Barker also provided the foreword on the published shooting script.

 In 2005, Barker and horror film producer Jorge Saralegui created the film production company Midnight Picture Show with the intent of producing two horror films per year.

 In October 2006, Barker announced through his website that he will be writing the script to a forthcoming remake of the original Hellraiser film.
-He is developing a film based on his Tortured Souls line of toys from McFarlane Toys.
+He was developing a film based on his Tortured Souls line of toys from McFarlane Toys.
 In 2020, Barker regained control of the Hellraiser franchise, and served as executive producer on a 2022 reboot film for the streaming service Hulu.